stacywilkerson/ClassWork/README.md

 # Wilkerson_S
-My name is Stacy Wilkerson and I am a math major.
-I love math and am dedicated to whatever I do.
+My name is Stacy Wilkerson, I have a degree in Mathematical Sciences with an emphasis in Applied Statistics.
+I have a great love and respect for math and all that it can do.
+Especially using math when mixed with data.
+There are so many questions out in the world and so much data that one might not know where to start.
+To first find what to ask then gather and interpret the data to answer that question.